-8.1 Please provide, in no more than 300 words, a summary of any new cases, trends and developments in Product Liability Law in Greece.

-a) The Consumers' Law was amended several times (see above under question 1.1).
+- 8.1 Please provide, in no more than 300 words, a summary of any new cases, trends and developments in Product Liability Law in your jurisdiction. - a) The Consumers' Law has been amended several times (see above under question 1.1).
 Important changes introduced in 2007 on the product liability rules were: a) the expansion of the defectiveness concept to not only include the standard safety consideration, but to also take into account the product's "expected performance per its specifications"; b) the subjection of the moral harm and mental distress compensation to the ambit of the strict product liability rules (formerly covered under the general tort legislation); and c) new rules on collective actions to the extent they concern product liability infringements.

 In 2012, the right to bring collective actions under the Consumers' Law was extended to other EU Member State entities authorised for this, as per the respective list provided for by Directive 2009/22/EC (article 10, new para.
-30 of Consumers' Law).
+30 of the Consumers' Law).

-Further and in 2013 changes were introduced, among others, to the financing of consumers' organisations, the sanctions that may be imposed for non-compliance with its provisions, and the categorisation of complaints filed under it (articles 10, 13a and new article 13b of Consumers' Law).
+Further, in 2013 and 2015, changes were introduced, among others, to the financing of consumers' organisations, the sanctions that may be imposed for non-compliance with its provisions, and the categorisation of complaints filed under it (articles 10, 13a & new article 13b of the Consumers' Law).

-Overall, one may notice a trend towards increased consumers' rights and sanctions for relevant breaches.
+Overall, there is a continuing trend towards increased consumers' rights and sanctions for relevant breaches.

-b) Further, a trend towards increased settlement alternatives for the avoidance of litigation may be seen in the 2012 amendments to the civil procedural rules (see above under question 6.6), and this is also mirrored in the same year's enactment of additional regulation regarding entities that pursue alternative dispute resolution (new article 11a of Consumers' Law implementing EU Commission's Recommendations Nos 98/257/EC and 2001/310/EC).
+b) Also, a trend towards increased settlement alternatives for the avoidance of litigation may be seen in the 2012 amendments to the Civil Procedural Rules, enforced by the 2015 ones (see above under question 6.6); such trend is also mirrored in the 2012 enactment of additional regulation regarding entities that pursue alternative dispute resolution (new article 11a of Consumers' Law implementing EU Commission's Recommendations Nos 98/257/EC and 2001/310/EC).